ComScore

 • Why I Love It: crowd-pleaser, kid-friendly, special occasion-worthy

-The next time we catch a cold, we’re calling Coterie member Heidi Larsen.
-(Did we mention her homemade chicken broth was inspired by a recipe by our queen, Ina Garten?)
-If you're feeling lazy, use shredded rotisserie chicken instead of making meatballs.
+The next time I catch a cold, I’m calling recipe developer Heidi Larsen.
+(Did I mention her homemade chicken broth was inspired by a recipe by my queen, Ina Garten?)
+If you're feeling lazy and want to save time, use shredded rotisserie chicken instead of making meatballs.

 4. Jewish Brisket